Greek life and culture

 - If you were asked to build a temple for the goddess Athena, how would you design it?

-- Place the people and objects in the correct rooms in this Ancient Greek house
+- Place the people and objects in the correct rooms in this Ancient Greek house, play the Greek house challenge or take command of a Greek triremes in an interactive battle

 - Colour in some Ancient Greeks